rodrigorodrigues/microservices-design-patterns/README.md

 ![Raspberry Pi Cluster](docs/raspberrypi_cluster.jpeg "Raspberry Pi Cluster")

-Feel free to create a new microservice using a different language(`Ruby?, C#?`), just please following the minimal requirements:
+Feel free to create a new microservice using a different language(`Ruby?, PHP?, Scala?`), just please following the minimal requirements:
  * Create a new folder on root and put your code
  * Add a minimal documentation
  * Add a Rest API